mggg/VoteKit/docs/social_choice_docs/scr.rst

 permutation of the ranking :math:`A>B>C`.
 A point in the ballot simplex represents a probability distribution over these full linear rankings.
 This is much harder to visualize since we’re stuck in 3 dimensions!
+Here we present a visualization for two candidates.
 |png|